jlengstorf/lengstorf.com/content/blog/slaying-dragons.md

 ## How to Balance Bloodlust and Introspection

-One of the reasons for my endless pursuit of a new dragon to slay, I decided, was that I couldn't stand the thought of [spending time alone with my thoughts](http://www.2ftat.com/episode/02-being-alone/).
+One of the reasons for my endless pursuit of a new dragon to slay, I realized, was that I couldn't stand the thought of [spending time alone with my thoughts](http://www.2ftat.com/episode/02-being-alone/).
 Wrestling with my inner demons sounded *way* scarier than battling external threats.

 I was doing the emotional equivalent of starting a fire in the kitchen to avoid doing the dishes.

 In a trite plot twist, **the _real_ dragon I needed to slay was... _myself_.**[^drama]

 [^drama]:
-    Cue dramatic orchestral stab and a tight zoom on my horrified face.
+    Cue dramatic orchestral stab and a tight close-up of my horrified face.

 Slowly, and with the help of [good friends]({{< ref "blog/best-friends.md" >}}) and a strategy to [develop a more positive outlook](https://medium.com/@jlengstorf/stop-glossing-over-the-good-stuff-b89e25f7c714), I created fewer and fewer problems for myself, and directed the restlessness I felt during quiet periods toward identifying the real source of my restlessness.